cleolibrary/CLEO-Redux/docs/en/custom-commands.md

 # Custom Commands

-> The following commands are for classic games only.
-For The Definitive Edition [check this information](the-definitive-edition-faq.md#can-i-use-cleo-opcodes).
+> The following commands are for classic GTA games only.
+For GTA The Trilogy [check this information](the-definitive-edition-faq.md#can-i-use-cleo-opcodes).

 CLEO Redux supports all original opcodes available in the given game.
 On top of those it adds a few new commands listed below.
 Note that they strictly match the opcodes of CLEO Library.